 Top 5 Tips To Keep Your Car Running Smoothly

 If you want your car to have a chance at reaching 700,000 miles, YourMechanic surveyed hundreds of mechanics to identify the top five tips to extend the life of your vehicle:

-4. Change air filters regularly.
-Dust and grime accumulates over time and can negatively impact gas mileage and engine performance.
+Dust and grime accumulate over time and can negatively impact gas mileage and engine performance.

 The easiest way to stay on top of recommended maintenance is to check your owner’s manual.

 Having said that, YourMechanic has put together this easy-to-follow routine maintenance checklist that tracks suggested maintenance by time interval and mileage.

 - 3 months: Oil changes (3,000 to 5,000 miles)

 - 1 year: Brake pads (25,000 to 70,000 miles)

 - 2 years: Power steering fluid (24,000 miles)